New Jersey Field Office Project Review Guide

 • Avoid impacts to sensitive wildlife areas such as habitats for State-listed species, vernal habitats, biodiversity priority sites, shellfish beds, and submerged aquatic vegetation.

-• Follow the National Bald Eagle Management Guidelines.
+• Follow the National Bald Eagle Management Guidelines and use (as necessary) the Northeast Bald Eagle Project Screening Form.
 New Jersey's Landscape Project provides mapping of eagle habitats.

 • Avoid prohibited activities within the Coastal Barrier Resources System.

-• Coordinate with the National Oceanic and Atmospheric Administration, the New Jersey Endangered and Nongame Species Program, and the New Jersey Natural Heritage Program regarding other protected resource.
+• Coordinate with the National Oceanic and Atmospheric Administration, the New Jersey Endangered and Nongame Species Program, and the New Jersey Natural Heritage Program regarding other protected resources.